poeticider/poeticider/README.md

 - 👋 Hi, I’m @poeticider
 - 👀 Aspiring web developer!!
 Programming is the future!
-- I’m currently learning typeScript.
+- I’m currently upskilling in React and associated technologies through EDX.
 Looking for programming work and projects!
-- Recently completed a web development course through University of Manchester/HyperionDev.
 - How to reach me ... https://www.linkedin.com/in/daniel-riley-a20389196/

 <!---